-Greater Wellington is working to achieve this in partnership with transport operators, other regions and central government agencies by developing a new public transport operating model (PTOM) for the commercial operation and procurement of public transport services.
-The model is based on the Minister of Transport's dual objectives of: growing the commerciality of public transport and growing confidence that services are priced efficiently with good competition10.
+Greater Wellington is also working in partnership with transport operators, other regions and central government agencies to develop a new approach to procuring public transport bus services called the public transport operating model (PTOM).
+PTOM is based on the Minister of Transport's dual objectives of: growing the commerciality of public transport and growing confidence that services are priced efficiently with good competition.